-- 1) The child's welfare is the paramount consideration - 2) Consideration must be given to the child's views in all decisions made about them - 3) The principle of minimum intervention
+- 1) The child's welfare is the paramount consideration. - 2) Consideration must be given to the child's views in all decisions made about them. - 3) The principle of minimum intervention.

 These procedures are to support staff that face, or could face, child protection issues.
-Social Workers, TSH staff and volunteers who come into contact with children and their families need to appreciate the important role they can play in remaining vigilant and providing robust support for child protection.
+Social Workers, State Hospital staff, and volunteers who come into contact with children and their families need to appreciate the important role they can play in remaining vigilant and providing robust support for child protection.
 This policy provides the framework for that understanding.

-The operational procedures cover a range of situations where children may have contact with patients which would include child visits to TSH, facilitated within the Family Centre and child contact with patients out with TSH, for example, on home visits or community outings (Suspension of Detention (SOD).
+The operational procedures cover a range of situations where children may have contact with patients, which would include child visits to the State Hospital, facilitated within the Family Centre and child contact with patients out with the State Hospital, for example, on home visits or community outings (Suspension of Detention (SOD).
 These operational procedures also address:

-- Telephone contact
+- Telephone contact.

-- Video contact
+- Video contact.

-- Gifts into/out of TSH
+- Gifts into/out of the State Hospital.

-- Exchange of photographs, letters or cards
+- Exchange of photographs, letters or cards.

-- Patient possessions such as magazines, DVDs, posters, photographs or mail and third party information which may be passed from the patient to the child as well as any other form of potential contact between patient and child
+- Patient possessions such as magazines, DVDs, posters, photographs or mail and third-party information which may be passed from the patient to the child as well as any other form of potential contact between patient and child.